Suicide (1977 album): In popular culture

 The album was influential in the development of many musical genres, including post-punk, synth-pop and industrial rock.
 Tony Fletcher wrote in All Hopped Up and Ready to Go: Music from the Streets of New York 1927–77 that it would "in its own way", become as influential as other acclaimed punk albums such as Horses, Ramones and Marquee Moon.
-In 2017, Henry Rollins, singer for Black Flag and Rollins Band, described "Frankie Teardrop" as "the single most intense song I've ever heard in my life".
+In 2017, Henry Rollins, singer of Black Flag and Rollins Band, described "Frankie Teardrop" as "the single most intense song I've ever heard in my life".

 Songs from the album have been featured in various forms of media since the album's initial release.
 Director Rainer Werner Fassbinder contacted Red Star to get the rights for "Frankie Teardrop" for his film In a Year of 13 Moons.
 The song is featured during a party scene.
 "Cheree" was used by director Edo Bertoglio for his film Downtown 81, a film shot in the early 1980s but not completed until 1999.
-The song Rocket USA was used in the 2024 movie Civil War.
+In 2024, "Rocket U.S.A." was used in the movie Civil War, while "Ghost Rider" was featured in the movie The Apprentice.

 Several music artists and groups have covered songs from Suicide.
 Fellow New Yorkers the Fleshtones recorded a cover of "Rocket U.S.A." for their debut album Blast Off!.
 The album was produced by Marty Thau and when Alan Vega visited him when he was recording the album at Blank Studios, he was invited to sing while the group performed the song.
 Question Mark and the Mysterians recorded a cover of "Cheree" in 1996.
 English rapper M.I.A.'s song "Born Free" was based on a sample of "Ghost Rider".
 Bruce Springsteen stated that his song "State Trooper" from the album Nebraska was heavily influenced by "Frankie Teardrop".
-The album is shown in the 2025 film Springsteen: Deliver Me from Nowhere where Bruce Springsteen is shown listening to the record in his bedroom studio, and "Frankie Teardrop" is heard playing in another scene where Bruce nearly wrecks his Dodge Challenger.
+The album is shown in the 2025 film Springsteen: Deliver Me from Nowhere, where Bruce Springsteen is shown listening to the record in his bedroom studio, and "Frankie Teardrop" is heard playing in another scene where Bruce nearly wrecks his Dodge Challenger.
 He frequently covered "Dream Baby Dream" live.
 In 2008, a series of EPs were released in tribute to Suicide by various recording artists to celebrate Alan Vega's 70th birthday.
 Songs from the album that were part of the series included "Johnny" covered by Peaches, "Frankie Teardrop" covered by Lydia Lunch, "Che" by Sunn O))), Spacemen 3 and Pan Sonic, and "Rocket U.S.A." covered by Nik Void.